mmehr1988/legendary-robot/README.md

 ## Usage

-- Follow the below steps once you've completed the installation section guidelines.
+- Once you've completed the installation section guidelines, follow the below steps to run the application.

   1. Open Terminal in VS Code

       a.
 Shortcut = CTRL + `

-  2. Navigate to the “js” folder in repo.
+  2. Navigate to the “js” folder and type `node index.js`.
 See below image for guidance.

   ![alt text](./assets/img/terminal-navigate-js-folder.png)

-  3. Clone repository and open in VS Code.
-Once you hit enter, the application will begin to run and you will be prompted with a series of questions to answer.
+  3. Once you hit enter, the application will begin to run and you will be prompted with a series of questions to answer.

 ### GIF Demo of README Generator